OssyObas88/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT-PALMORA-GROUP-HR-CASE-STUDY/README.md

 # DSA DATA ANALYSIS CAPSTONE PROJECT PALMORA GROUP HR CASE STUDY
 This is my project work after the training organised by DSA.
 This repository is based on the final project work in the DSA Data Analysis training where students were given 3 files to work on but to analyze 2 out of the 3.
-This repository is on the case 3 study (Palmora Group HR).
+This repository is the case 3 study (Palmora Group HR).

-## Objectives

-- Evaluate gender distribution across departments and regions
-- Identify salary disparities and compliance with minimum wage policy
-- Detect gender-based pay gaps
-- Calculate performance-based bonuses
-- Recommend strategic HR interventions

 ## Steps taken to clean the data set
 - I started by using countblank function to determine the number of blanks that needed to be filled.